 - The two Future Discussions are not yet available.

-- Week 3 Reading and Annie Dillard are Graded Discussions, which means that you will receive a grade based on your participation in the discussion (see below).
+- Annie Dillard and Nature and Hype and Gold Rushes are Graded Discussions, which means that you will receive a grade based on your participation in the discussion (see below).

 In graded discussions, your instructor may set up grading criteria.
 Requirements help the instructor evaluate your participation in the discussion.
 You'll see the requirements in the right column of the discussion page, together with a running tally of how you're doing with each requirement.